mjavason/Trivia-App/README.md

 ## Overview

 The Country Trivia App is a simple trivia game API that generates quizzes based on users' IP locations.
 It provides a fun and interactive way for users to test their knowledge about different countries.
+Currently hosted live at [Trivia Quiz App](https://bank-app-ef40.onrender.com)

 ## Getting Started